 Sometimes when the hip is broken, pain seems to come from the knee instead of the hip.
 It feels that way because the knee and the hip share part of the same nerve pathways.
 Such pain is called referred pain What Is Referred Pain?
-Abdominal pain is common and often minor.
-Severe abdominal pain that comes on quickly, however, almost always indicates a significant problem.
-The pain may be the only sign of the need for surgery... read more .
+Pain is an unpleasant sensation signaling actual or possible injury.
+Pain is the most common reason people visit their doctor.
+Pain may be sharp or dull, intermittent or constant, or throbbing... read more .

 If the hip fracture forces people to stay in bed for a long time, they are at increased risk of developing serious problems.
 Problems due to bed rest Problems Due to Bed Rest Staying in bed for a long time without regular physical activity, as may occur in a hospital, can cause many problems.
 (See also Problems Due to Hospitalization.)
 A leg injury, leg surgery,... read more include

 Loss of muscle and a decrease in general physical fitness (called deconditioning)